flarcher/log_access_reader/README.md

 * Reading of a configuration file (although in a legacy _properties_ format) whose located can be given as an argument.
 * Configuration of the date-time pattern through a parameter `DATE_TIME_FORMAT`.
 For now, the *LogFileDateExt* access log configuration value can not be used, and the configuration supports only patterns defined according the [Java conventions](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns).
 But the value can still be changed depending on *LogFileDateExt* value.
-* Use a _Duration_ syntax for configuration argument instead of milliseconds counts.
+* Use of a _Duration_ syntax for configuration argument instead of a milliseconds count for example.
 Duration information in configuration entries can have values like `23m` (for 23 minutes) or `1m30s` (for one minute and 30 seconds).
 * Display stats at a configurable rate for the latest metrics of a greater period of time.
 By default, we print each second the statistics about the last 10 seconds.
 * The alert raising mechanism responsiveness does not depend on the time duration of the scan on which the alert thresholds are tested.
 The two durations can be configured through two separate arguments.
 * There is a robustness/support related to timezone changes (because the timezone offset is read while parsing)

 ## Technical remarks